telicent-oss/jena-fuseki-kafka/README.md

 This includes running Apache Kafka via docker containers from `testcontainers.io`.
 There is a large, one time, download.

-This create a jar file `jena-fmod-kafka-VER.jar` in `jena-fmod-kafka/target/`
+This creates a jar file `jena-fmod-kafka-VER.jar` in `jena-fmod-kafka/target/`

 Move this jar to 'lib/' in the directory you wish to run Fuseki with the